Emoji123-s/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10.Deletes files without deleting the directory 11.counts the number of directries and sundirectories along with the hidden directory 12.Displays the 10 newest files
+13.Takes a list of words and prints the ones that appear only once